Steven Hyden: Rivals

-Indiecast

-In July 2020, Hyden began co-hosting Indiecast, a podcast about indie music news and trends, with Ian Cohen.

 36 From the Vault

 In January 2020, Hyden began co-hosting 36 From the Vault, a podcast about the Grateful Dead's live album series Dick's Picks, with co-host Rob Mitchum.

 Never Ending Stories

 In 2023, Hyden began co-hosting Never Ending Stories, a podcast about Bob Dylan's Never Ending Tour and other live recordings, with the hosts of Jokermen, an initially Dylan-themed podcast.